 At Turmec, we are committed to safeguarding the privacy of our website visitors, service users and other individuals with whom we deal.
 This policy sets out information about how we use, store and transfer personal data relating to those individuals.

-We are a data controller in relation to that personal data, which means we determine the purposes and means of the processing of that
+We are a data controller in relation to that personal data, which means we determine the purposes and means of the processing of that personal data.

 Turmec has a responsibility to ensure that your personal data is protected, which we take very seriously, and we’re committed to keeping your information safe and secure.

 Information we collect about you:

 a) Usage data: To ensure that our website is useful to all visitors and continues to improve, we may process data about your use of the site.
 This may include your geographical location, browser type and version, operating system, referral source, length of visit, page views and

 website navigation paths, as well as information about the timing, frequency and pattern of your use.
 This data, obtained through Google Analytics, is aggregated and anonymised such that it contains no information pertaining to any identifiable individual; as such, it is not

 personal data per se, but we address it here for completeness’s sake.